microsoft/Azure-Analytics-and-AI-Engagement/HealthCare/Readme-shell.md

 **Pillar 2: Realtime Operational Analytics**

 64.	**Let’s** start Pinning the second pillar ‘Realtime Operational Analytics’

+> Note: We have provided a static version of the realtiime report for visual reference.
+You can create realtime report from the realtime dataset created in task 2.
+You will find example of how to create and pin a realtime visual at the end of this section.

 65.	**Select** the Workspace in task2

 	![select workspace.](media/select-workspace.png)